mpdesantis/bimsim/README.md

 ```sh
 $ ./run_all_examples.sh
 ```
-Upon successful execution, corresponding output for each simulation binary will be found in the `examples/` subdirectory corresponding to that experiment.
+Upon successful execution, corresponding output for each simulation binary will be found in the `examples/` subdirectory corresponding to that experiment alongside the JSON file used to configure that experiment.
 Results from a single execution, with corresponding configuration files and visuals (images and video) may be found in the `sample-results/` directory.
 These examples are referenced in the project report.

 ### Visualizing the Results